marcellodesales/aws-lambda-ric-rie-base-docker/README.md

-# AWS Lambda RIC & RIE base docker images
+# ☁️ AWS Lambda RIC & RIE base docker images 🐳

 The images to run a Serverless in AWS and locally with an Emulator.

-# :lang: Languages
+# 🎌 Languages

 > **NOTE**: Different languages require different handlers.